-Sky Ridge already collaborates with the Colorado Access (COA) Care Management Team.
-The COA Care Management Team receive proactive referrals for coordination on patients that may benefit from additional resources.
-The COA Care Management Team also collaborates for post-acute care services with the RAE, upon referral from the hospital case management, for follow up PCP visits assisting patients have access to necessary medications and treatments.
+The hospital already collaborates with the Colorado Access (COA) Care Management Team for inpatients with lengths of stay above 2 days.
+The COA Care Management Team receives proactive referrals for coordination on patients that may benefit from additional resources.
+Additionally, COA Care Management Team receives at least weekly notifications from the hospital Case Management Department to screen and follow patients from the assigned COA RAE.
+The COA Care Management Team also collaborates with the RAE for post-acute care services, upon referral from the hospital case management, for follow up primary care visits and assisting patients have access to necessary medications and treatments.